buffetboy2001/ccr_robotics_fall_2020/resources/vehicle_planning.md

     * AA battery location
     * L298N location

-    **NOTE**: Feel free to mark the board up using your Sharpie.
+    **NOTE**: Record your component locations so that you don't forget.
+Take notes, mark the board up using your Sharpie, whatever you need to do to remember.

-Feel free to pick a new team name.
+* One last thing.
+Feel free to pick a team name.
 If you do, make sure you tell Mr. Bowman what your new name is.